IBM/CRAIG/unit-tests/data-files/slz.md

 ## Context Based Restrictions

-IBM Cloud Context-Based Restictions give users the ability to define and endorce access retestictions.
-These restrictions add an extra layer of protection that work with tradiditional IAM Access Policies.
+IBM Cloud Context-Based Restrictions give users the ability to define and enforce access restrictions.
+These restrictions add an extra layer of protection that work with traditional IAM Access Policies.

 ### Related Links